 Learn more about AP and IB Exams.

 In general, all courses must be comparable to those offered by Lafayette.
-Course that are vocational, professional, experiential, etc. are not eligible for transfer.
+Courses that are vocational, professional, experiential, etc. are not eligible for transfer.
 A maximum of 16 (18 for BS Engineering) course credits/units will be awarded in transfer.

 Learn more about transfer credits

 Internships are offered by several academic departments and involve practical, hands-on experience at jobs generally outside the College community.
 Academic departments and programs that offer internship courses for credit include A.B. engineering, art, economics, English, environmental studies, film and media studies, government and law, history, music, psychology, and theater.

 Learn more about internships.